How to Coach Games You Do Not Know

 One of the most effective ways to teach games you're not familiar with is to collaborate with esports curriculum providers like Gameplan.
 These types of providers offer comprehensive education programs tailored for teaching and coaching esports, making the learning process more structured and effective.

-Gameplan offers a range of resources, including lesson plans, training materials, and assessment tools.
+Gameplan offers a range of resources, including lesson plans, professional development, training materials, and assessment tools.
 These materials are designed to help you engage students in the world of esports effectively.

 If you want to learn more about the benefits of esports curriculums, check out our blog post.